 PUSH Pins, the children’s division of PUSH Physical Theatre

 It’s where kids play, move and use their imaginations to create stories, usually non-verbally.
-You can find us in Rochester, NY for our annual PUSH Pins Camp which runs this summer (2016) from June 27th – July 1st.
+You can find us in Rochester, NY for our annual PUSH Pins Camp which runs this summer (2018) from July 9th – July 13th.
 Watch for more information on our website and Facebook.
 In addition, we travel to camps, guest teaching our style of physical theatre.
 During the school year, we lead workshops, classes and residency work for grade pre-k through middle school.
-Our curriculum connects to visual and performing arts curriculum, as well as ELA, PE, Science, Physical Science, Common Core State Standards and 21st Century Learner Standards.
-We customize our program to support the unit being taught or introduced.
-For a list of sample workshops, click here.
+Our curriculum connects to visual and performing arts curriculum, as well as ELA, PE, Science, Physical Science, Common Core Standards and 21st Century Learner Standards.
+We customize a program to support your current unit, engaging workshops exploring just about any topic.
+Workshop Samples here.

 PUSH Pins is designed with intent to build character in children for the stage and for life!

 - To organize resources, including some of our favorite literature and activities for creative thinking and team building.
 (Resources will be back soon.)

 - To share home and classroom management tips that help kids flourish.

 - To post special events for children, teens, teachers and mentors.

 - To connect others who are passionate about children and young adults.

 Heather Stevenson directs PUSH Pins, the children’s division of PUSH Physical Theatre.
 She teaches arts education, connecting current curriculum and state standards, to children across the country and abroad.
 Heather is a choreographer, focusing on children’s musicals, shows and creative projects.

 Born and raised in England, Darren met Heather, a New Jersey native, during their mutual studies at The Center in St. Louis.
 Their shared love of physical theatre, dance and acrobatics planted the seeds for their relationship and eventual collaboration in PUSH Physical Theatre.